 apples, blueberries, cherries, grapes, pears, peaches, plums, raspberries,

-prepicked produce, farm market, gift shop, concessions / refreshment stand, porta-potties are available, restrooms, picnic area, farm animals, birthday parties,
+prepicked produce, farm market, gift shop, concessions or refreshment stand, porta-potties are available, restrooms, picnic area, farm animals, birthday parties,

 weddings and wedding parties, school tours